celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 ```
 This   is a  component that renders a navigation bar (NavBar) with links to different pages of the website.
 The component uses the Next.js Link component to create links to the different pages of the website.
 The component also uses Redux hooks such as useDispatch and useSelector to get the current account and connection provider from the Redux store.
 The component has a connectWallet function that allows users to connect to a wallet by clicking on the "Connect with wallet" link.
 The function checks if the user has MetaMask installed and then requests the user's accounts.
 The component also listens for account and chain changes and reloads the page when these changes occur to avoid errors.
 If the user is not connected to a wallet, the navigation bar displays only the "Connect with wallet" link.
 If the user is connected, the navigation bar displays links to the "Creator profile", "My Orders", and "Create NFT" pages.

-Finally our final component file is Spinner.js
+Finally our last component file is Spinner.js
 ```javascript
 import React from "react";